neutralinojs/neutralinojs.github.io/docs/getting-started/using-frontend-libraries.md

 ### Packaging

-To produce the binaries we first need to run build in frontend app then only we should build the Neutralinojs.
+To produce the app binaries, first we need to generate static resources via the frontend development tooling.
+Then, we can generate the Neutralinojs app bundle, as shown in the following command snippet:

 ```bash
 cd react-src